05. Design Beautiful Emails

 In order to be compliant with the CAN-SPAM Act there are certain elements of an email which you need to include.

 The most common place to include this is the bottom of an email.

 Here are some best email marketing practices for designing your emails:

 Use a color scheme that's consistent with your branding, yet easy on the eyes of your readers.

 Avoid a layout with more than one column.
 Multiple columns can clutter your email and make it difficult to read on smaller mobile devices.

 Break up chunks of text with visual images.
 Readers prefer short blurbs of information, which can be easily achieved by including images and lines when necessary.

 Feature your most important content at the top of your email to grab your readers' attention; less salient information should appear closer to the bottom.
-Also, consider including a brief overview of the your email content in the header of your email.
-Subscribers want to easily scan and pick out information that's relevant to them, and providing visual hierarchy makes this possible.

 To help you get started and inspire the creative guru within, you may want to sign up to other email lists and see how they design their own emails.